 Active-Active databases use special data types called conflict-free data types (CRDT).
 These automatically resolve conflicts that occur when writes are made to different clusters at the same time.

-After a failure at any level (process, node, or zone), Active-Active databases automatically promote replica shards to replace failed primaries, copy data to new replica shards, and migrate shards to new nodes as needed.
+After a failure at the process, node, or zone level, Active-Active databases automatically promote replica shards to replace failed primaries, copy data to new replica shards, and migrate shards to new nodes as needed.
 This reduces downtime and makes the most of your computing resources, even in the event of a failure.